cloud-gov/cg-site/_docs/services/cloud-gov-identity-provider.md

 parent: services
 layout: docs
 sidenav: true
-title: cloud.gov identity provider
+title: Cloud.gov identity provider
 name: "cloud-gov-identity-provider"
-description: "Authenticate cloud.gov users in your app"
+description: "Authenticate Cloud.gov users in your app"
 status: "Beta"
 ---

-You can leverage cloud.gov's identity hub to reduce the burden of authenticating users from government agencies and partners in your app.
+You can leverage Cloud.gov's identity hub to reduce the burden of authenticating users from government agencies and partners in your app.

 ## Plans

 Plan Name | Description |
 --------- | ----------- | -----
-`oauth-client` | OAuth2 client credentials for authenticating cloud.gov users in your app |
+`oauth-client` | OAuth2 client credentials for authenticating Cloud.gov users in your app |

 *These instances are available in [sandbox spaces]({{ site.baseurl }}{% link _docs/pricing/free-limited-sandbox.md %}#sandbox-limitations).*